kuleuven/iRODS-User-Training/03_ManGO_Portal_Handson_User-Training.md

 <img align="center" src="img/mango_portal_collections.png" width="600px">

 By default, you start in the 'home' collection.
 There you should see:
-- Your home collection
 - The collection of your group
 - The public collection

 To navigate to a collection, you just click on it.
-Just under the search bar, there is a handy breadcrumb menu, which allows you to go back to previous collections:
+Just under the search bar, there is a handy breadcrumb menu, which allows you to go back to previous collections.

 To create a collection, you click on the blue 'add collection' button, and specify a name.